Free Birds: Plot

-Jake tells Reggie about when he was assigned his mission: Instead of growing up on a free-range farm like Reggie, he grew up inside a factory farm.
-From the time that every member of his family was born, they were fattened up on formula except for him because his mother kept him hidden from the scientists who worked there.
+Jake tells Reggie about his backstory and assigned mission.
+Growing up inside a factory farm, every member of his family fattened up on formula as chicks, except for him, because his mother kept him hidden from worker scientists.
 One night, she tasked him with escaping with a clutch of eggs in order to start his own flock.
-He managed to escape but the eggs were taken by the scientists.
+He managed to escape, but the eggs were taken by the scientists.
 Shortly afterward, the Great Turkey appeared and gave him his mission.
 Jake believes that stopping turkeys from becoming Thanksgiving dinners will make up for his failure to his family.

 Reggie reluctantly goes along with Jake's plan to attack the Pilgrims.
-They destroy the weapons shack and rescue Ranger's friends, two turkeys named Amos and Furley.
-However, Jake accidentally leaves a trail of gunpowder to the flock's home by stealing a powder horn from Standish.
-The Pilgrims capture enough of the flock for Thanksgiving.
-Broadbeak sacrifices his life to help the remaining turkeys escape.
+They destroy the weapons shack and rescue Ranger's friends who did not escape, Amos and Furley.
+However, Jake accidentally leaves a trail of gunpowder to the flock's home with a stolen powder horn from Standish.
+The Pilgrims capture enough of the flock for Thanksgiving and Broadbeak sacrifices his life to help the remaining turkeys escape.

-Feeling that he has let the flock down, Reggie returns to the present where he discovers from S.T.E.V.E. and three alternate versions of himself that he and the Great Turkey are one and the same.
-Reggie time travels to the night that Jake let down his family in order to send the young Jake on his mission.
+Feeling that he has let the flock down, Reggie returns to the present, where he discovers from S.T.E.V.E. and three alternate versions of himself that he is the Great Turkey.
+Reggie time-travels to the night that Jake let down his family in order to send him on his mission with a golden doorknob from Camp David to dub the Sacred Time Knob.
 Jenny becomes the new leader of the flock and orders the remaining turkeys to prepare an attack on Plymouth Colony.

-Jake, Jenny and Ranger lead the remaining turkeys in an attack on Plymouth Colony just as the Wampanoags arrive.
-Reggie returns to 1621 in order to stop the attack, inadvertently trapping Standish in the time stream.
-Through S.T.E.V.E. and a pizza delivery man, Reggie convinces the Pilgrims and the Wampanoags that pizza is a better Thanksgiving food than turkeys, putting their kind off the menu.
-He decides to stay in the 17th century while Jake and S.T.E.V.E. look for new adventures, returning moments later with news about the turducken.
+Jake, Jenny and Ranger lead the attack on Plymouth Colony just as the Wampanoags arrive.
+Reggie returns to 1621 to stop the attack, inadvertently trapping Standish in the time stream.
+Through S.T.E.V.E. and a pizza delivery man, Reggie convinces the Pilgrims and Wampanoags that pizza is a better Thanksgiving food than turkeys, excluding their kind from the tradition.
+He decides to stay in 1621 while Jake and S.T.E.V.E. look for new adventures.

+In a mid-credits scene, Jake returns with S.T.E.V.E to Reggie and Jenny just two seconds after his departure holding a duck and a chicken, inquiring about the existence of a turducken.